BlockstreamResearch/scriptless-scripts/md/partially-blind-swap.md

    * They pre-sign timelocked refund transactions before funding the musigs, in the case either party goes offline.
-   * User has nonce commitment R and public key P of the tumbler coin O1, and with this he can calculate the sum [(blinded spending signature O1) * G], with this he can set up an adaptor signature so that the tumbler needs to reveal the blinded spending signature (the adaptor secret).
+   * User has nonce commitment R and public key P of the tumbler coin O1, and with this the user can calculate the commitment s*G where s is a blinded signature of the tumbler over a transaction sending coins from O1 to the user.
+     With this he can set up an adaptor signature so that the tumbler needs to reveal the blinded spending signature when spending O2 (the adaptor secret).
    * Now the user gives his contribution to spending O2, and the tumbler can claim O2 only when providing his full real signature and publishing this on-chain which reveals the adaptor secret (the blinded spending signature).